jaydevelopsshit/PlutoDocs/docs/networking/packet-structure.md

 nav_order: 2
 ---

-# Terraria Packet Structure
+# Packet Structure
-All packets in the latest Terraria release.
+All packets and their structure in the latest Terraria release.

 ## Basic Structure